+The granting of credit towards an award is information and evidence based, equitable, transparent, timely and academically defensible.
 The College may award credit in the form of block, specified or unspecified credit through articulation, credit transfer or recognition of prior learning in accordance with this policy.

-For articulation or common credit transfer arrangements, specified, block or unspecified credit will be granted to an individual consistent with the arrangements described in policy according to the following principles:
+For articulation or common credit transfer arrangements, specified, block or unspecified credit will be granted to an individual consistent with the arrangements described in this policy according to the following principles: